apple/game-center-tools/README_genrulesinput.md

 ]
 ```

-The [diff](https://developer.apple.com/documentation/appstoreconnectapi/game_center/expressions/computing_numeric_differences) function can be used evaluate the skill range when used in a MATCH rule expression.
+You can use the [diff](https://developer.apple.com/documentation/appstoreconnectapi/game_center/expressions/computing_numeric_differences) function to evaluate the skill range in a MATCH rule expression.
-Currently this isn't available in the [JMESPath playground](https://play.jmespath.org).
+However, currently this isn't available in the [JMESPath playground](https://play.jmespath.org).

-If you use the expression `requests[].properties.skill` the result only contains the skill values for the players making the requests and doesn't include the value provided for the invited player.
+If you use the expression `requests[].properties.skill` the result only contains the skill values for the players making the requests and doesn't include the value the request provides for the invited player.
-This is the difference between the `players` and the `requests` object that is provided at the root of the generated input.
+This is the difference between the `players` and the `requests` object in the input.

 ```
 [